 The figure below presents the age distribution of self-employed workers for veteran and nonveteran respondents using the 5- year data set (2010-2014) from the American Community Survey.2 Generally, the older the veteran, the more likely they are to be selfemployed; 88 percent of self-employed veterans are older than 46 years of age.
-For veterans, the largest percentage of self-employed respondents are of those that are 66 years of age or older (37%), followed by self-employed veterans between the ages of 56 to 65 years of age (34%) and self-employed veterans between the ages of 46 to 55 years of age (17%).
+For veterans, the largest percentage of self-employed respondents are those that are 66 years of age or older (37%), followed by self-employed veterans between the ages of 56 to 65 years of age (34%) and self-employed veterans between the ages of 46 to 55 years of age (17%).

 This trend is slightly different for nonveteran counterparts.
-For nonveterans, the largest percentage of self-employed respondents are of those between 46 to 55 years of age (30%), followed by selfemployed nonveterans between the ages of 56 to 65 years of age (24%) and self-employed nonveterans between the ages of 36 to 45 years of age (21%).
+For nonveterans, the largest percentage of self-employed respondents are those between 46 and 55 years of age (30%), followed by selfemployed nonveterans between the ages of 56 and 65 years (24%) and self-employed nonveterans between the ages of 36 to 45 years (21%).

-Sixty-eight percent of self-employed nonveterans are between the ages of 18 to 55 years of age.
-This percentage is lower for selfemployed veterans, where only 29 percent are between the ages of 18 to 55 years of age.
-Veterans between the ages of 18-55 years of age are 0.426 times less likely to be self-employed compared to nonveteran counterparts.
-For veterans,

-71 percent of self-employed veterans are older than 56 years of age.
+Sixty-eight percent of self-employed nonveterans are between 18 to 55 years of age.
+This percentage is lower for self-employed veterans, where only 29 percent are between the ages of 18 to 55 years of age.
+Veterans between the ages of 18-55 years are 0.426 times less likely to be self-employed compared to nonveteran counterparts.
+For veterans, 71 percent of self-employed veterans are older than 56 years of age.
 This percentage is lower for self-employed nonveterans, where only 32 percent are older than 56 years of age.
-Veterans who are over the age of 56 years of age are 2.194 times more likely to be selfemployed compared to nonveteran counterparts.
+Veterans who are over the age of 56 years are 2.194 times more likely to be self-employed compared to nonveteran counterparts.